Our School App Stay connected on the go...

 Sex and Relationships Education (SRE)

-Sex and Relationships Education is taught as part of Personal, Social and Health Education (PSHE) and also as part of the National Curriculum Science courses.
+Sex and Relationships Education is taught as part of Personal, Social and Relationships and sex education (RSE) is taught as part of Personal, Social and Health Education (PSHE) and also as part of the National Curriculum Science courses.
 The programme runs throughout Years 7 to 11 with topics appropriate to the students’ level of maturity.
 Students are given the facts which are relevant to the topic being covered and an opportunity to discuss issues as they occur.
-Lessons are delivered by your daughter’s PSHE teacher and qualified external agencies.
+Lessons are delivered by your child’s PSHE teacher and qualified external agencies.
 A number of approaches are used including discussion, role play, research, presentations, digital material and other media.
 We also endeavour to utilise theatre in education performances and workshops with visiting speakers.

 Year 7: Students will consider the physical and emotional aspects of puberty and adolescence.
 This unit introduces the stages of human reproduction, but also focuses on the importance of managing risk and maintaining healthy relationships.
 Students are also taught about the importance of a balanced diet, exercise and good personal hygiene.
 Sessions on issues such as FGM and potentially abusive relationships are delivered by an experienced Islington borough facilitator.